-The 2012 President's Council of Advisors on Science and Technology (PCAST) report, "Engage to Excel" indicates that the United States needs to produce one million additional STEM professionals in the next decade in order to retain its historical preeminence in science and technology.
-To meet this need, the number of undergraduate STEM degrees will have to increase by about 34 percent annually over the current rates.
-The PCAST report proposes that addressing the retention problem in the first two years of college is the most promising and cost-effective strategy to address this need1.
-The California Community College System, with its 112 community colleges and 71-off campus centers enrolling approximately 2.6 million students-representing nearly 25 percent of the nation's community college student population-is in a prime position to grow the future STEM workforce2.
+One of the main recommendations of the 2012 President's Council of Advisors on Science and Technology (PCAST) report, "Engage to Excel," is to address the retention problem in the first two years of college in order to produce additional STEM (Science, Technology, Engineering, and Mathematics) professionals in the next decade needed to retain the nation's historical preeminence in science and technology.
+The California Community College System, with its 112 community colleges enrolling approximately over two million students-representing over 25 percent of the nation's community college student population-is in a prime position to grow the future STEM workforce2.
 However, with shrinking resources and the increasing cost of education, an effective approach is to "more fully exploit the advanced information technology capabilities that science and engineering have produced, which have proven to be valuable in reducing costs and improving productivity in manufacturing and private sector businesses"3.

-Over the past decade there has been an increased interest in online education due to wider acceptance of its potential benefits including increased access and broadening participation of nontraditional students4, diversity, potential for individualized and student-centered learning, collaboration, reduced cost, and its potential to be more effective than traditional methods5-8.
-The US Department of Education has recently started compiling data on online enrollment in higher education.
-In Fall 2012 about 5.5 million students were enrolled in at least one online course, representing about 25.8% of all students9.
+Over the past decade, interest in online education has been increasing due to wider acceptance of its potential benefits including increased access and success for nontraditional students4, increased potential for individualized and student-centered learning, increased collaboration, reduced cost, and its potential to be more effective than traditional methods5-8.
+The US Department of Education has recently started compiling data on online enrollment in higher education, and the number of students enrolled in at least one online course continues to increase at institutions of higher education9.
 In California, the State Chancellor's Office of the California Community Colleges funds the Online Education Initiative (OEI), a collaborative effort among California Community Colleges to ensure that significantly more students are able to complete their educational goals by increasing both access to and success in high-quality online courses10.
 The initial focus of OEI is on high demand courses, to allow students who are unable to take these courses at their home institutions to take the courses online through other institutions that are part of the consortium.
 With a focus on high-demand courses, none of the courses offered in the OEI consortium are in engineering.
-For the case of engineering courses, the divergence and increasing variability of transfer courses required by different majors and different universities has made it difficult for small community college engineering programs to offer all the required transfer courses because of low enrollment11.
-To increase the viability of supporting these courses with low enrollments, the Joint Engineering Program (JEP) was established to allow sharing of engineering students from different community colleges.
+For the case of engineering courses in the state, it has become increasingly more difficult for small community college engineering programs to offer all the required transfer courses because of low enrollment due the divergence and increasing variability of transfer courses required by different majors and different universities11.
+To address this issue and increase the viability of supporting these engineering courses with low enrollments, the Joint Engineering Program (JEP) was established to allow sharing of engineering students from different community colleges.
 Developed initially through a grant from the National Science Foundation, and subsequently supported by a US Department of Education grant, JEP currently has 27 partner community colleges from all over California.
 As a result of JEP and the engineering courses that are offered online, the number of community college students who are able to take these courses and be prepared for upper-division courses upon transfer has increased.
-A JEP enrollment survey shows an increase of 61.3% in engineering courses over the last five years even though overall enrollment at the JEP partner institutions decreased slightly.
-However, courses requiring laboratory components are currently not offered online in any of these colleges.
-As a result many students are not able to complete the required lab courses.
-For instance at Cañada College, although enrollments in lecture courses have increased 118% due to a dramatic increase in online enrollment (508% over the first four years of JEP), enrollments in lab courses have only increased 23%12.
+A survey of enrollments in engineering courses at the JEP partner institutions shows an overall enrollment increase of 52.1% from 2010 to 2016 despite the fact that over the same period, total enrollments at the JEP partner institutions decreased slightly.
+However, courses requiring laboratory components have been difficult to develop and offer online in these colleges.
+For instance at Cañada College, although enrollments in lecture courses have increased over 100% due to a dramatic increase in online enrollment, enrollments in lab courses have only increased 23%12.